wockradd/DocumentTracker/README.md

 - [ ] 8

 ### Notes
-Does Plotter need to be a class?
+- Does Plotter need to be a class?
-Task classes in different files?
+- Task classes in different files?
-Add Comments
+- Add Comments
+- Add enums for valid task ids